hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-- `functionType`: Depending on the type, the client expects a specified structure.
+- `function/type`: Depending on the type, the client expects a specified structure.
 - `array/count`: The number of points in each spectrum
 - struct member `amplitude`: Describes the measured values (i.e. amplitude, attenuation).
 - struct member `frequency`: Describes the range in the spectral domain (i.e. frequency)